cmsetzer/autocensus/readme.md

 # autocensus

-A Python package for collecting American Community Survey (ACS) data from the [Census API] in a [pandas] dataframe.
+A Python package for collecting American Community Survey (ACS) data and associated geometry from the [Census API] in a [pandas] dataframe.

 [Census API]: https://www.census.gov/developers
 [pandas]: https://pandas.pydata.org